funsojoba/pressOne/README.md

 ___

 Please run the following codes
+* `touch .env` to create an env file and populate it with a value for `DJANGO_SECRET`
 * `python manage.py runserver` to start the development server
 * `python manage.py test` to run the unit tests

+Happy hacking 🎉